otrv4/otrv4/otrv4.md

 (TODO: this uses the "initiator" flag which shouldn't exist anymore) Both sides will compare their public keys to choose a chain key for sending and receiving:
 - Alice (and similarly for Bob) determines if she is the "low" end or the "high" end of this ratchet.
-If Alice's ephemeral D-H public key is numerically greater than Bob's public key, then she is the "high" end.
+If Alice's ephemeral ECDH public key is numerically greater than Bob's public key, then she is the "high" end.
 Otherwise, she is the "low" end.
 - Alice selects the chain keys for sending and receiving:
   - If she is the "high" end, set `initiator` as `true`, use Ca as the sending chain key (Cs), Cb as the receiving chain key (Cr).
   - If she is the "low" end, set `initiator` as `false`, use Cb as the sending chain key (Cs), Ca as the receiving chain key (Cr).

-TODO: we can not set the initiator as a side effect of deciding who will use each key, but we can use the same condition to decide who will be initiator.
+TODO: +@juniorz we can not set the initiator as a side effect of deciding who will use each key, but we can use the same condition to decide who will be initiator.
 This may be a problem because every time I talk to Bob I will have the same condition.

 ### Deriving new chain keys